People & Stories

 Unlock the best: How to make a Mai Tai cocktail

-Recently updated on October 6th, 2022 at 05:38 pm
+Recently updated on August 20th, 2025 at 03:42 pm

 Rumour has it that the Mai Tai cocktail became so popular that it depleted the world’s rum supply in the 1940s and 1950s.

-It’s history is a little murky, but apparently the drink was actually invented in California by Victor J. Bergeron back in 1944.
+Its history is a little murky, but apparently the drink was actually invented in California by Victor J. Bergeron back in 1944.
 It was almost a decade later that the iconic cocktail of the tiki movement actually made it to Hawaii when Bergeron was hired to oversee the cocktail menus at two hotels on the islands.
 It was here in Hawaii that pineapple and orange juice was added to the Mai Tai to further sweeten the drink for tourists in Waikiki.

-Watch the video and read on to discover how to shake up Erik’s Surf Mai Tai (or better yet, join our Hawaii Explorer, Best of Hawaii or Hawaiian Discovery tours and have the Tiki team do the hard work!).
+Watch the video and read on to discover how to shake up Erik’s Surf Mai Tai (or better yet, join our Hawaiian Explorer, Best of Hawaii or Hawaiian Discovery tours and have the Tiki team do the hard work!).

-GET INSPIRED BY: Hawaii Explorer
+GET INSPIRED BY: Hawaiian Explorer

 Unlock the best….
 Mai Tai cocktail recipe